Yelp/signalform-tools/docs/index.md

 You can set environament variables to customize your build:

-* `PYPI_URL`: Environment variable to make dh-virtualenv and tox install packages from your internal python package index
+* `CUSTOM_PYPI_URL`: Environment variable to make dh-virtualenv and tox install packages from your internal python package index

 Once you built the package, you can just install like:
 ```shell